google/skia/site/dev/contrib/style.md

 Braces
 ------

-Open braces don’t get a newline. “else” and “else if” appear on same line as opening and closing braces unless preprocessor conditional compilation interferes.
+Open braces don't get a newline. “else” and “else if” appear on same line as opening and closing braces unless preprocessor conditional compilation interferes.
 Braces are always used with if, else, while, for, and do.